Keyword cannibalization can negatively impact your website’s organic search performance.

 Don’t lose that precious real estate on organic search.

-In this guide, we’ll teach you step-by-step how to identify and resolve keyword cannibalization issues.
+In this guide, I’ll teach you how to identify and resolve keyword cannibalization issues.
 So you can improve your rankings and the user experience.

 What Is Keyword Cannibalization?